gladed/linkist/README.md

     ```

 3. Put your cursor on that link and type `Ctrl+Alt+L` again to go back to the heading.
-4. Type `Ctrl+Alt+L` yet again to see all other places the link ID appears.
+4. Type `Ctrl+Alt+L` yet again to visit or list other places the link ID appears.

 ## Advanced Topics